MarkkBarrett/HandbookCA/HandbookVSCode/Content/Maintainable-Code.md

 - Refactor to reduce code
 - Use a branching strategy
 - Maintain a clear commit history
+- Use comments to explain code
+- Use relevent names for variables/ functions
+- Write unit tests for key functions
+- Keep a clear README and setup instructions to help others

 ## Dont’s
 - Avoid inconsistent attribute names